sruShiva/Aadhaar_hackathon/README.md

 6. Very easy to import as it is a web based REST API

 Additions that can be made:
-1. The deign can be integrated with various different applications to create powerful and effective solutions
+1. The design can be integrated with various different applications to create powerful and effective solutions
 2. URL can be made secure
-3. CAn be used for other purposes, too
+3. Can be used for other purposes, too